MicrosoftDocs/cpp-docs.it-it/docs/parallel/amp/reference/extent-class.md

 ##  <a name="ctor"></a>extent

-Inizializza una nuova istanza della classe 'estensione'.
+Inizializza una nuova istanza della classe 'extent'.

 ### <a name="syntax"></a>Sintassi